astralway/phrasecount/README.md

 execute.
 [PhraseCounter][3] increments or decrements global phrase counts for all phrases found in a unique document.
 [PhraseCounter][3] is run by the Fluo worker process and is configured by [Mini][4] when using java to run this example.
-[PhraseCounter][3] may set a notifcation which causes [PhraseExporter][5] to run.
+[PhraseCounter][3] may set a notification which causes [PhraseExporter][5] to run.
 [PhraseExporter][5] exports phrases to a file with a sequence number.
 The sequence number allows you to know which version of the phrase in the file is the most recent.
 [PhraseExporter][5] can be configured